15 Superb Educational Animation Examples for Online Courses

 Course: Leadership training of I&V – a company providing courses on leadership training

 Client’s goal to achieve: As a company that provides effective and interesting training courses for online learners, I&V wants to have a more unique teaching method.
-They change to animation to deliver more leadership knowledge that talking-heads can’t.
+They change to animation to deliver more leadership knowledge that talking heads can’t.
 Making videos that are different and exciting can help them get more learners and increase revenue.

 Solution:

 The F.Learning studio decided to focus on visualizing abstract evaluation scales.
 A difficult-to-apply system is the biggest challenge, but it cannot stop the team.
-The studio provides a friendly style that fits popular’s tastes but adds some formal vibe of leadership.
+The studio provides a friendly style that fits popular tastes but adds some formal vibe of leadership.
 Short, simple, yet informative videos perfectly match managers’ tight schedules.
 In order to lessen the seriousness and increase the interaction of learners, a voice-over with a bright and happy tone was added.

 Recommend reading:

-9. Intelycare – Fire safety training
+9. Intelycare – Educational Animations about Fire Safety Training

 Type: Explanatory animation